Our Sacred Ceremonies|

 Second: Holding their staffs, the Badger runners run to

 encourage that tribe members who want to participate gather at this place.
+This year, this waiting site will be the park next to the Lark Center.

 Third: The Badger Runners lead and walk the people back to the site of the Pow-Wow.
-Their individuals staff become one.